-This project is currently supporting over 30 communities across Cameroon, the Democratic Republic of Congo (DRC), Ghana and Peru.
+This project is currently supporting dozens of communities across Cameroon, the Democratic Republic of Congo (DRC), Ghana and Peru.
 Nearly 60 local observers have already been trained in Africa alone.

 We work in the world's two largest rainforests: the Congo Basin and the Amazon.
 Spread over billions of acres, these forests are under threat from illegal activities like logging and mining.
 These activities cause a breakdown in forest habitats, undermining forest and indigenous peoples' livelihoods and destroying ecosystems.

 National and local authorities in Africa and Peru often lack the means and mechanisms needed to supervise and control extractive industries' operations, and local communities lack the means and resources to alert authorities to illegalities.

 By engaging communities in the fight to tackle illegal logging, this project seeks to strengthen their involvement in forest management using our innovative ForestLink technology.
 Rather than relying on external or third-party observers, working directly with local communities can help reduce monitoring costs and inefficiencies while also improving forest governance.

 Working closely with local partner organisations, we’re training dozens of communities using our ForestLink system.
 This tool allows local people to send alerts and evidence of illegalities using a smartphone and bespoke app, even in areas with no mobile connectivity.
 We’re also supporting these same communities to advocate for their rights directly with logging companies.